 Donor Relations for the OIC are split into two sections: material donations and food donations.
-The short but sweet first half is donations for the community garden.
-OIC Garden’s main donor is Lowes, and their contact person is Ryan Milton or Josh Rowhes.
-They have donated seeds, soil, lumber, seed starting pots and extra plants.
-Similar items have also been donated by Ace Hardware, Tru Value Country Farm & Garden and Bi-Mart.
-Over $2,000 dollars of in-kind donations has been donated in total to the garden in 2019 alone.
+Material donations include donations for the community garden, such as gardening beds and tools.
+The first-year AmeriCorps member’s main donor for the garden was Lowe’s, who donated seeds, soil, lumber, seed starting pots, and plants.
+Other donors in the first year were Ace Hardware, True Value Country Farm & Garden, and Bi-Mart.
+Over $2,000 of in-kind donations were donated during the first-year AmeriCorps member’s service term.

-In the past, Yakima Valley Produce Harvest led gleanings with local volunteers and school groups.
-However, as of now, Northwest Harvest doesn’t do any gleaning because they say its a liability concern not only for the volunteers but for the farmers.
-There have also been horror stories told amongst farmers of elderly volunteers falling and breaking their legs and being sued as well as uneducated gleaners butchering the spurs or tips on their trees and ruining next year’s harvest.
-All of this fear has made it quite challenging to build relationships with growers here, especially as an organization that gives “handouts” when these farmers have worked so hard to produce their crops.
-To combat this notion, the first year vista has spent a lot of time spreading awareness and education about what it can be and the benefits.
-This information includes the Bill Emerson Good Samaritan Act that protects those who make food donations with liability coverage, A farmer’s guide to food donation tax deductions, and a simple breakdown of how their food is used by Harvest Against Hunger.
-Thank you notes from the families and clients at the food bank have also been sent as a way to appreciate and encourage future donations.
-After developing a relationship with the farmer or gardner it is listed with their information on the Growers of Yakima Valley google sheet.
+In the past, Yakima Valley Produce Harvest, based out of Northwest Harvest, led gleanings with local volunteers and school groups.
+However, as of now, they don’t do any gleaning because they say it’s a liability concern for farmers and volunteers.
+There have been stories told amongst farmers of elderly volunteers falling and injuring themselves resulting in lawsuits, as well as uneducated gleaners butchering the spurs or tips on fruit trees and ruining next year’s harvest.
+All of this fear has made it quite challenging to build relationships with growers in Yakima.
+To combat this notion, the first-year AmeriCorp member focused on educating the community about all the good that gleaning can do for the community.
+This included covering the Bill Emerson Good Samaritan Act, which legally protects those who make food donations with liability coverage.